ShinhwanKang/BeGin/docs/000/tutorial.rst

 Combining ScenarioLoader, Evaluator, Trainer
 --------

-We have loaded the scenarios and the CL algorithm running on the scenario.
+So far we have learned how to load each component of BeGin.
 The last step is to combine the components to perform the experiments under the prepared scenario and trainer, and this process also takes just a few lines of code.

 .. code-block::